IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 Each EzNoSQL database contains a primary index by default along with an associated primary keyname.
 When creating the database, a specific user keyname can  be provided, otherwise EzNoSQL will use a reserved keyname of `"znsq_id"`.
 Primary keynames are restricted to 256 bytes, and must be contained in each document and paired with a unique key-value, otherwise the insert will fail.
 When using the reserved keyname `"znsq_id"`, EzNoSQL will pre-append an additional element at the beginning of the document consisting of `"znsq_id"` and an internally generated (unique) 122 byte key-value.
 If requested, the auto-generated key-value will be returned to the application following the insert, and can then be used to retrieve the associated document.

-EzNoSQL databases can be defined with 2 types of a primary index: ordered vs unordered:
+EzNoSQL databases can be defined with 2 types of a primary index: ordered and unordered:

-An ordered index behaves in a traditional manner by storing the key-values in the clear so that the index can be searched sequentially, either forward or backward.
+An _ordered index_ behaves in a traditional manner by storing the key-values in the clear so that the index can be searched sequentially, either forward or backward.
 With an ordered index, the key-values are restricted to 251 bytes.
 When inserting a high volume of documents from multiple threads (or application instances) using ascending key-values, performance issues may occur as the inserts will contend for the end of the database.
-Randomizing the key values, or using an unordered index can avoid this potential performance issue.
+Randomizing the key-values, or using an unordered index can avoid this potential performance issue.

-An unordered index randomizes the key values by hashing the values into a 128 encrypted random hash, which is used internally to store the documents in the database.
+An _unordered index_ randomizes the key-values by hashing the values into a 128 encrypted random hash, which is used internally to store the documents in the database.
 The hashed key is currently not available to the user.
 The user provided key-values have no restriction in length.
-The advantage of an unordered index is that it avoids potential insert performance problems with ascending key values by internally randominzing the keys.
+The advantage of an unordered index is that it avoids potential insert performance problems with ascending key-values by internally randominzing the keys.
 The disadvantage of an unordered index is that the keys cannot be searched sequentially.
-The entire index can be read from top to bottom (or bottom to top), however the user key values will not be in returned in order.
+The entire index can be read from top to bottom (or bottom to top), however the user key-values will not be returned in order.
 Adding a secondary index can be used to search the documents in order, since secondary indexes store the alternate keys in order.

 To convert between existing ordered and unordered indexes, simple read and rewrite the documents from one type of index into the other.
 Or, use the z/OS IDCAMS REPRO utility:
 ```
 //REPRO1   EXEC PGM=IDCAMS
 //INDD     DD DSN=unordereddb,DISP=SHR
 //OUTDD    DD DSN=ordereddb,DISP=SHR
 //SYSPRINT DD SYSOUT=*
 //SYSIN    DD *
 REPRO -